Workspace - Single Sign-On

 From a Citrix Workspace perspective, a SaaS application is a browser-based application hosted in the cloud by a third party.
 To access the application, users must authenticate with a set of credentials associated with the SaaS application, referred to as a secondary identity.

-To achieve single sign-on to a SaaS application, Citrix Workspace utilizes industry standard SAML-based authentication.
+To achieve single sign-on to a SaaS application, Citrix Workspace federates identity between the primary identity and secondary identity.
+The SSO process utilizes industry standard SAML-based authentication.

 SAML-based authentication typically focuses on three main entities:

-- Service Provider: the entity that delivers a service (SaaS app) and contains a secondary identity
+- Service Provider: the entity in a SAML link delivering a service (SaaS app) based on a secondary identity

 SAML-based authentication works by associating two different user accounts (primary and secondary) with common attribute(s), typically a user principal name (UPN) or email address.